FeangapeGamedev/faceRecognition/README.md

 Edit
 npm install
 npm start
-Project Structure
-css
-Copy
-Edit
-face-detection-app/
-├── frontend/
-│   └── src/
-├── backend/
-│   ├── controllers/
-│   └── routes/
-Purpose
+7. Learning Objectives
-This project was built to demonstrate and practice full-stack development by integrating:
+This project was designed to help you learn how to:

-Frontend UI design and interactivity with React
+Build modern UIs with React

-Backend logic and API handling with Node.js and Express

-Data persistence using PostgreSQL

-Deployment and environment configuration
+Manage state and events in the frontend

+Handle API requests and responses securely in the backend

+Work with relational databases

+Deploy full-stack applications using modern platforms

-License
+8. License
-This project is licensed under the MIT License.
+This project is open-source and available under the MIT License.